Ian Smith: 2000–2002: back in the public eye

 In early September 2001, ZANU–PF militants again attempted to force Smith off his farm.
 The former prime minister telephoned the provincial governor, who promptly sent police to remove the invaders.
 According to Smith, the trespassers were shocked to hear that the authorities were taking his side, and they left before the police even arrived.
 Half a year later, Smith lost his Zimbabwean passport as a result of further tightening of the law regarding multiple citizenship.
 New legislation passed in 2001 required Zimbabwean citizens to disavow any claim to other nationalities, even if they did not hold foreign passports.
 Insisting that Mugabe's government had no right to strip him of Zimbabwean citizenship, Smith refused to renounce his right to British nationality, though he had not held a UK passport for years.
 Zimbabwean authorities duly refused to renew Smith's passport in March 2002.
 State press reported that he had "automatically ceased to be a citizen of Zimbabwe" on the passport's expiry, having failed to renounce British citizenship before a deadline on 8 January that year.
 Smith claimed that his Zimbabwean citizenship had been illegally revoked and that he was now stateless, an assertion disputed by the Minister of Home Affairs, John Nkomo, who said that Smith could stay in the country, but would not receive a new Zimbabwean passport until he renounced his right to British nationality.

 By 2002, the white community in Zimbabwe had shrunk to no more than 50,000 people, of whom many, like Smith, were elderly.
 Smith had by this time lost most of his former international prominence—his visit to the UK in 2004 to meet Conservative politicians was largely ignored by the British press—but he achieved new domestic popularity and eminence among Zimbabwean opposition supporters, who came to see him as an unbreakable, defiant symbol of resistance to the Mugabe government.
 According to R. W. Johnson, a speech he gave to students at the University of Zimbabwe condemning Mugabe and ZANU–PF as incompetent and corrupt "gangsters" earned him a standing ovation.
 In 2002, Smith challenged Mugabe to come with him to a township to see who got the best welcome.
 "Only one of us will come out alive," Smith said; "I'm ready to put that to the test right now.
 He's not."
-In a 2005 interview, Smith asserted that he viewed himself as African, stating "I was born here.
-My children were born here, and my grandchildren were born here.
-I'm African, not British."